jolleykw/FEC-Donor-Scope/README.md

   total or affiliation against the underlying FEC records before relying on it.
 - Individual identity uses name + ZIP (falling back to state).
 A donor who files under materially different names or locations may appear as more than one row.
-- The bundled masterlists are truncated samples, so the example files will show few or no flags until you supply full repositories.